Whitbread (LON:WTB) Trading Down 11.3% – What’s Next?

-Several equities analysts recently commented on WTB shares.
-Peel Hunt reissued a “buy” rating and set a GBX 3,500 price target on shares of Whitbread in a research report on Thursday, October 16th.
-Panmure Gordon reissued a “buy” rating and set a GBX 3,700 target price on shares of Whitbread in a research report on Tuesday.
-Citigroup upped their target price on shares of Whitbread from GBX 3,600 to GBX 3,800 and gave the company a “buy” rating in a research note on Thursday, August 21st.
-Shore Capital reaffirmed a “buy” rating on shares of Whitbread in a research note on Thursday, October 16th.
-Finally, JPMorgan Chase & Co. boosted their price objective on shares of Whitbread from GBX 2,800 to GBX 2,900 and gave the stock a “neutral” rating in a report on Friday, October 17th.
-Five equities research analysts have rated the stock with a Buy rating and one has assigned a Hold rating to the stock.
-According to data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus target price of GBX 3,480.
+Several analysts recently issued reports on WTB shares.
+JPMorgan Chase & Co. increased their price target on shares of Whitbread from GBX 2,800 to GBX 2,900 and gave the stock a “neutral” rating in a research report on Friday, October 17th.
+Citigroup raised their target price on Whitbread from GBX 3,600 to GBX 3,800 and gave the company a “buy” rating in a report on Thursday, August 21st.
+Peel Hunt reissued a “buy” rating and set a GBX 3,500 price target on shares of Whitbread in a report on Thursday, October 16th.
+Shore Capital restated a “buy” rating on shares of Whitbread in a research report on Thursday, October 16th.
+Finally, Panmure Gordon reiterated a “buy” rating and issued a GBX 3,700 target price on shares of Whitbread in a research report on Tuesday.
+Five equities research analysts have rated the stock with a Buy rating and one has given a Hold rating to the company.
+According to data from MarketBeat, the company has an average rating of “Moderate Buy” and a consensus target price of GBX 3,480.

 Whitbread Stock Down 11.3%

-Whitbread (LON:WTB – Get Free Report) last issued its quarterly earnings results on Thursday, October 16th.
-The company reported GBX 133.70 EPS for the quarter.
-Whitbread had a net margin of 8.08% and a return on equity of 6.83%.
-As a group, research analysts predict that Whitbread plc will post 227.1851852 EPS for the current fiscal year.
+Whitbread (LON:WTB – Get Free Report) last issued its earnings results on Thursday, October 16th.
+The company reported GBX 133.70 earnings per share (EPS) for the quarter.
+Whitbread had a return on equity of 6.83% and a net margin of 8.08%.
+On average, research analysts anticipate that Whitbread plc will post 227.1851852 earnings per share for the current fiscal year.

-In other news, insider Christine Mary Hodgson acquired 10,000 shares of Whitbread stock in a transaction that occurred on Friday, October 17th.
-The shares were purchased at an average cost of GBX 2,880 per share, for a total transaction of £288,000.
-Also, insider Richard Gillingwater acquired 500 shares of the firm’s stock in a transaction on Tuesday, October 21st.
-The stock was acquired at an average cost of GBX 2,974 per share, with a total value of £14,870.
-0.38% of the stock is currently owned by company insiders.
+In other Whitbread news, insider Christine Mary Hodgson bought 10,000 shares of the business’s stock in a transaction that occurred on Friday, October 17th.
+The shares were acquired at an average cost of GBX 2,880 per share, for a total transaction of £288,000.
+Also, insider Richard Gillingwater bought 500 shares of Whitbread stock in a transaction on Tuesday, October 21st.
+The shares were acquired at an average cost of GBX 2,974 per share, for a total transaction of £14,870.
+0.38% of the stock is owned by company insiders.

 Whitbread is the owner of Premier Inn, the UK’s biggest